Monitoring disk usage¶

 $ df -h Filesystem Size Used Avail Use% Mounted on /dev/simfs 15G 7.0G 8.1G 47% / tmpfs 205M 2.1M 203M 2% /run tmpfs 5.0M 4.0K 5.0M 1% /run/lock tmpfs 820M 0 820M 0% /run/shm

-Show all directories which have more than a GB:
+Show all directories that have more than a GB:

 $ du ~ -h | grep '[0-9\.]\+G'